-benefits of the program.
+important and enduring benefits.
 In Jackson County, we have developed volunteer committees that foster and sustain these relationships and support the program.
 The advisory council meets monthly to review the program's progress, develop policies and brainstorm new initiatives.
 The education committee recruits speakers to provide classes, once or twice a month, to Land Stewards and the community at large on topics related to land stewardship.
 The community committee creates opportunities to encourage camaraderie, including quarterly potluck dinners, monthly social hours and a monthly book club.
-All these groups continued to meet via Zoom during the Covid-19 pandemic.
+All these groups continued to meet via Zoom during the COVID-19 pandemic.